documentacao-ustore/ucloud-rtd-manual/MEnglish/tickets.eng.rst

 3. Ticket details;
 4. Attachments.

-The section is divided in four subsections, each one of them are described in detail next, to guide the user of the system in detail and totality.
+The section is divided in four subsections, next each one of them is detailed, with the objective to guide the user in the tickets opening system.

 .. image:: /figuras/tickets/004_open_ticket_subsections.png
     :alt: System screen in four steps